Yair Nitzani: Career

 After T-Slam disbanded, Nitzani joined Erez Tal and Avri Gilad on the show Ma Yesh (What's Up) on Israeli Army Radio, and joined HaOlam HaErev (The World Tonight) on Israeli Channel 2.

 As CEO of the Hed Artzi recording company, he discovered new musical talent in Israel, such as the band Ha-Chaverim shel Natasha and the singer Adam.
 It was Nitzani's idea to mix Ofra Haza's Yemenite songs with a modern beat.
 He persuaded Izhar Ashdot to produce Galbi and Im Ninalu.

 Nitzani was voted to the board of directors of Acum (Israel's copyright society).
 In 2002, he was a consultant of content to Comverse.
 He was an adviser to Tunewiki, a leading app for lyrics.

-As a soloist, he gained fame with his comic song "Hashem Tamid" and a parody version of Brother Louie by Modern Talking called "Shir Hamangal" (The Barbecue Song) with the actress "Gani Tamir".
+As a solo artist, he gained fame with his comedic hip hop song "Hashem Tamid" and a parody version of Brother Louie by Modern Talking called "Shir Hamangal" (The Barbecue Song) with the actress Gani Tamir.

 From 2003 to 2005, Nitzani wrote and hosted three seasons of Ahorei HaChadashot (literally, "The Behind of the News") on Israeli Channel 10.

 He is the owner of a music company, Yair Nitzani Music.

 In February 2011, Nitzani was scheduled to join the judges of the reality show Kokhav Nolad, the Israeli version of American Idol.

 Nitzani is the host of Yanshufim on channel 8 on Israeli cable TV.
 It was named the best TV show of 2011 and 2012.
 He is the host of A Bit High, a weekly culture show on channel 10 in Israel.
-He also writes a weekly satiric column for Israel Today, Israel's most popular newspaper.
+He also wrote a weekly satiric column for Israel Today, Israel's most popular newspaper, until announcing that his column on August 24, 2023 would be his final one.